Saghen/blink.cmp/doc/configuration/keymap.md

 - `accept_and_enter`: Accepts the currently selected item and feeds an enter key to neovim
   - Useful in `cmdline` mode to accept the current item and run the command
 - `select_and_accept`: Accepts the currently selected item, or the first item if none are selected
-- `select_or_accept`: Select the first completion item if there are multiple candidates, or accept it if there is only one.
 - `select_accept_and_enter`: Accepts the currently selected item, or the first item if none are selected, and feeds an enter key to neovim
   - Useful in `cmdline` mode to accept the current item and run the command
 - `select_prev`: Selects the previous item, cycling to the bottom of the list if at the top, if `completion.list.cycle.from_top == true`